-Due to the positive impact that Zippy's friends has had on our children, this was seen with children's using newly developed approaches when solving relationship conflicts allowing for happier interactions.
-The children also shared their thoughts on Zippy's Friends and how it helped them on a personal level.
-We have decided to introduce the Apple's friends programme in Year 3 which follows on from Zippy's Friends.
+Apple's friends programme is used in Year 3 which follows on from Zippy's Friends.
 The programme has been developed specifically for seven to nine-year-old children of all abilities.
 It teaches children to develop coping and social skills and builds on the success of Zippy's friends.

-Year 1, 3, 4, 5 and 6 follow the Jigsaw scheme of work.
+Year I, 3, 4, 5 and 6 follow the Jigsaw scheme of work.
 This scheme identifies the key concepts, skills and attributes that are developed through PSHE education.
 Using this scheme supports the children's spiritual, moral, cultural, mental and physical development and prepares them for the opportunities, responsibilities and experiences of life.

 A range of teaching strategies will be used as appropriate.
-These will include:
+These include:

-Circle time, role-play, discussion - whole class, small group, 1:1, visitors.
-E.g. Fire Brigade, School Health Advisor etc., stories e.g. exploring behaviour of characters, creative activities, and pupil initiated activities.
-Aspects also covered include drug and alcohol awareness (personal well-being) which will be introduce from Year I onwards.
+- Circle time - Role-play - Discussion whole class, in small groups or I: I - Visitors e.g. Fire Brigade, doctors, nurses - Stories e.g. exploring behaviour of characters, creative activities, and pupil initiated activities.

+Drug and alcohol awareness (personal well-being) are taught in KS2.

-There are weekly timetabled PSHE lessons in KS1 and KS2, and specific events and activities, as well as through other subjects.
+There are weekly timetabled PSHE lessons in KSI and KS2, and specific events and activities, as well as through other subjects.
 There will also be opportunities during collective worship e.g. stories and discussion, Celebration Assembly.
 In the Foundation Stage, it is taught throughout the whole curriculum and in circle time sessions.